 The clamp and steering system were also designed by me.
 The clamp was designed for attachment of the handlebar to the scooter stem, as welding wasn't an option due to the small outer diameter of the handlebar as compared to that of the stem.
 The clamp was designed to farbricated out of 6061-T6 aluminum using CNC machining .
 The steering system was designed to mimic that of an SCS compression.
 It utilizes a threadless headset press-fit assembly, with press-fit bearing cups, aluminum bearings, and a shim to adapt diameters.
 A star nut is used to secure each component in place and pull everything together, and clamp is used to secure the stem on the assembly and prevent wobble.

 I designed the frame with a triangular like base shape to save on material while retaining structural integrity.
 The frame was also designed with DFMA principles in mind.
 Round tubing was selected as its geometry allows for more even force distribution, thus making a stronger frame.
 The frame was also designed with simple angles allowing for relatively easy notching during the manufacturing process.
 The material selected for the frame was 6061-T6 aluminum, as it serves as a lightweight and strong option for the needs of the project.
 This would yield a significant weight decrease (about 8%) as compared to the previous year's scooter which was manufactured out of steel.
+I also assisted with performing FEA on the sub-frame.

 The Dramatic Ending: